 What are flexible dentures?

 Flexible dentures use a special type of denture material to help grip to difficult areas.
 Although they come with some benefits, such as not using clasps, they also have disadvantages – particularly if you’re prone to gingivitis as they’re more difficult to clean.
-Dr Gahan will be able to advise you on the best type of dentures for you.
+Dr Gahan will be able to advise on the best type of dentures for you.